 Editor’s note: Many towns are open for recreational visitors with social distancing requirements in place.
-Check the cancellation policies before you book.
+Please check the cancellation policies before you book.
 Follow county requirements for COVID-19 including wearing a face mask.
 Keep our community safe!

-Gorgeous browns, reds and oranges take over wine country when the temps start to drop.
-While we might not have all the harvest festivals this year, there are a number of farms in the area that offer apple picking this time of year like Gabriel Farm and Apple-a-Day Ratzlaff Ranch in Sebastopol.
+Gorgeous browns, reds and oranges take over wine country come fall.
+There are a number of farms in the area that offer apple picking this time of year like Gabriel Farm and Apple-a-Day Ratzlaff Ranch in Sebastopol.
 For tips on family-friendly wineries and other activities in the area, check out this story.

 Half Moon Bay

-This coastside Bay Area town goes all-out for giant orange pumpkins every fall.
-While you won't be able to experience the usual pumpkin festival this year, you can still enjoy the fall season in this coastal town.
+This coastal Bay Area town goes all-out for giant orange pumpkins every fall.
 Head to one of the many pumpkin farms in the area that offer fields of pumpkins to pick and photo opps galore.
-One of our favorites is Lemos Farms with their petting zoos and rides for kids.
-This year's Safeway World Championship Pumpkin Weigh-Off will be coming to you virtually as spectators aren't allowed due to COVID-19.
+Try something new at one of our fav spots—Lemos Farms with their petting zoos and rides for kids and goat yoga.
+This year's Safeway World Championship Pumpkin Weigh-Off will be on Oct 11.

 Where to stay: There are tons of vacation homes available for rent in Half Moon Bay with water views and privacy.
 This villa sleeps 5 and has a fire pit that you'll definitely want to hang out at after a day at the beach.
-If you have a bigger group, this 3-bedroom home sleeps 9 and and is a quick walk to the beach.
-Or, bring the whole family including the dog to this beachfront home with hot tub.
+If you have a bigger group, this 3-bedroom home sleeps 9 and is a quick walk to the beach.

 More area information: visithalfmoonbay.org